 Students continue development of conversational skills, review grammar, and engage in vocabulary building through structured and unstructured conversations, readings, and activities.
 Offered Fall and Spring semesters.
 Prerequisite: SPAN 102 or placement or consent of the instructor.
 (D-L)

-SPAN 202 INTERMEDIATE SPANISH II (4 credits)
+SPAN 202 SPANISH FOR SOCIAL JUSTICE: INTERMEDIATE SPANISH II (3 credits)

 SPAN 301 is the Departmental gateway course to all upper-level courses.
 It is required of all majors and minors, and suggested for anyone who wishes to continue classes in Spanish and Hispanic Studies.
 Beyond SPAN 301, upper-level Spanish and Hispanic Studies courses are organized around four broad disciplinary categories or clusters: